 How to Obtain Your Nonprofit Employer Identification Number

-If you do apply by phone or complete the online application, it’s a good idea to download Form SS-4 beforehand to get an idea of the questions you'll be expected to answer.
+As IRS forms go, this one is simple and straightforward and only one page long.
+If you apply by phone or complete the online application, download Form SS-4 beforehand to get an idea of the questions you'll have to answer.

 Choose only one method to apply for your EIN.
-Don't send in IRS Form SS-4 AND apply by telephone.
+Don't send in IRS Form SS-4 and apply by telephone.
 You may end up with two EINs, a confusing situation for everyone.

 The name of the applicant isn't your name; it's the name of your new organization.
-As with the incorporation papers, you need to identify an individual as the principal officer and include his Social Security number on the form.
+As with the incorporation papers, you need to identify an individual as the principal officer and include that person's Social Security number on the form.
 Here are some of the other items you need to fill out, line by line:

 Line 9: If your organization is a church or church-controlled organization, check that box in section 9a.
-If it's not, check the Other Nonprofit Organization box.
+If it's not, check the "Other Nonprofit Organization" box.
 Specify what sort of nonprofit organization you are.
-In most cases, charitable is sufficient.
-In 9b you’re asked in which state your organization is incorporated.
+In most cases, "charitable" is sufficient.
+In section 9b, fill in the state where your organization is incorporated.

-Line 10: Most likely, your reason for applying for an EIN in Line 10 is started a new business.
+Line 10: Most likely, your reason for applying for an EIN in line 10 is "started a new business."

-Line 11: In Line 11, the date on your incorporation papers is the date the business was started.
+Line 11: In line 11, the date on your incorporation papers is the date the business was started.

 Line 12: This line asks for the closing month of your organization's accounting (fiscal) year.

 Lines 13 and 14: These lines relate to the number of employees you intend to hire and your expected payroll tax liabilities over the coming 12 months.
-You can enter 0 and No if your organization doesn't plan to hire staff in the year ahead.
+You can enter "0" and "No" if your organization doesn't plan to hire staff in the year ahead.

 Line 16: This line asks you to check the box that describes your organization's principal activity.
-You can check Other here.
-Be a little more specific when describing your activities in the blank space.
-You may say Charitable — Arts, for example.
+You can check "Other" here, but try to be a little more specific when describing your activities in the blank space.
+You may say "Charitable — Arts," for example.

+Be sure that you've completed the SS-4 Form before you make the call.
 An IRS worker takes your information over the phone and assigns an EIN to your organization.
 You must fax or mail the form to the appropriate IRS office within 24 hours of making the call.